 FHA loans – FHA mortgages are home loans that is backed by the Federal Housing Administration.
 They require down payments as low as 3.5 percent.
 Borrowers only need a 580 credit score to qualify.

 There are instances where home buyers get caught up in a bidding war.
-The housing market is hot where there are more buyers than an inventory of homes.
-Buying a home that is higher than the market value is one of the top mistakes homebuyers make.
+The housing market is hot, with more buyers than an inventory of homes.
+Buying a home higher than the market value is one of the top mistakes homebuyers make.

 All lenders will go off the appraised value.
 The appraised value is the value lenders use when requiring the down payment.
-If the home does not appraise at the purchase price, the buyer needs to come up with the difference between the appraised value and the purchase price.
+If the home does not appraise at the purchase price, the buyer must determine the difference between the appraised value and the purchase price.
 Be careful that the home will appraise at the purchase price.
-If the home does not appraise at the purchase price, be ready to come up with the difference between the actual purchase price and the appraised value.
+If the home does not appraise at the purchase price, be ready to determine the difference between the actual purchase price and the appraised value.